 Please note: The video below suggests starting your application 4-6 weeks before your graduation, however online registration for graduate applications has opened early this year.
 If you’ve completed your course, or you’re set to complete your course within the next three months and you’ve got your supervised practice arrangements (internship) signed off – we recommend you start your application for provisional registration now.

 Final-year students of an approved pharmacy program of study in Australia can apply:

-Applicants who graduated from New Zealand or another overseas country should submit an Application for provisional registration and supervised practice - APRO-60 (1.33 MB,PDF).
+Applicants who graduated from New Zealand (not completed a Board-approved program of study) or another overseas country should submit an Application for provisional registration and supervised practice - APRO-60 (1.33 MB,PDF).

 Information relating to the internship is provided in the Board's Intern pharmacist and preceptor guide, which is a combined document that replaced the previously published Intern Guide and Preceptor Guide.
 Further information is also available in FAQ for pharmacy interns and preceptors.

 A component of the internship is the development of a site-based training plan to address the competencies required of a pharmacist.
 The sample community intern training plan and sample hospital intern training plan can be used as a guide in the preparation of the intern’s training plan.